henrywu2019/BentoML/docs/source/quickstart.rst

 Firstly, the :code:`@artifact(...)` here defines the required trained models to be packed with this prediction service.
-BentoML model artifacts are pre-built wrappers for persisting, loading and running a trained model.
+Kappa model artifacts are pre-built wrappers for persisting, loading and running a trained model.
 This example uses the :code:`SklearnModelArtifact` for the scikit-learn framework.
-BentoML also provide artifact class for other ML frameworks, including :code:`PytorchModelArtifact`, :code:`KerasModelArtifact`, and :code:`XgboostModelArtifact` etc.
+Kappa also provide artifact class for other ML frameworks, including :code:`PytorchModelArtifact`, :code:`KerasModelArtifact`, and :code:`XgboostModelArtifact` etc.

 The :code:`@env` decorator specifies the dependencies and environment settings required for this prediction service.
-It allows BentoML to reproduce the exact same environment when moving the model and related code to production.
-With the :code:`infer_pip_packages=True` flag, BentoML will automatically find all the PyPI packages that are used by the prediction service code and pins their versions.
+It allows Kappa to reproduce the exact same environment when moving the model and related code to production.
+With the :code:`infer_pip_packages=True` flag, Kappa will automatically find all the PyPI packages that are used by the prediction service code and pins their versions.

 The :code:`@api` decorator defines an inference API, which is the entry point for